HenryCook/vagrant-kubernetes/README.md

 ## Usage

+Using Vagrant I spin up 2 nodes, one master (`master.kubernetes.com`) and one worker (`node.kubernetes.com`).

 To start the cluster, you just need run vagrant.

 ```
 vagrant up
 ```

+If you just want to bring up a single node e.g. master, you can specify the individual node `vagrant up master`.

 Once provisioned you can log into each box and play around with the functionality of Kubernetes.